Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 **B"orientationType=full|zaxis|no"**
 The parameter handles, how orientation is handled:
 * default if the parameter is not set: if three actuators are defined with axisType, no is set.
 With 5, zaxis is set and for 6 or 7, full is set if there are definitions for ABCD letters, otherwise zaxis.
-* full means that all 3 coordination axes are used to control endpoint position by using ABCD letters from G-Code as input for orientation, A being the real part rotation angle and BCD being the three imaginary vector values. *)
+* full means that all 3 coordination axes are used to control endpoint position by using ABCD letters from G-Code as input for orientation, A being the real part rotation angle and BCD being the three imaginary vector values.
+For D to be available for 6 axis robot, a D drive must be created with M584 with a drive assignment, but without being used as motor position.
 * zaxis means the endpoint vector orientation of the zaxis is used and uses vector angles for calculation.
+The Z axis may be tilted and the tilt can be changed, but the direction of the X axis and Y axis of the coordinate system is arbitrary.
 * no means only position, not orientation information is used.

-*) for D to be available for 6 axis robot, a D drive must be created with M584 with a drive assignment, but without being used as motor position.

 Examples:
 * 4 axis palletized RRRp is no, because orientation is not controllable